craigpalermo/bitcoin-price-alerter/README.md

 ## TODO
 - Allow settings to be provided via both environment variables and in a Python module
 - Add command to test API connections to Coinbase and Twilio
+- Quit on startup if initial sell price is already outside boundaries
+- Improve method documentation
 - Don't continue alerting if price remains out of bounds over multiple polls